smashedr/test4/README.md

 Value to edit/update at the given [path](#path).

+Note: All inputs are strings but `value` is parsed with `JSON.parse()` to a string, boolean or number.

 Leaving this blank will only read the value from [path](#path) and output the results.

 #### write